-Serious problems from a bone marrow aspiration or biopsy are not common.
+Serious problems from a bone marrow aspiration or biopsy aren't common.
 Problems may include:

 - Bleeding from the biopsy site.
 People with bleeding problems have a higher chance for this.
 If you have bleeding problems, pressure will be put on the biopsy site for at least 10 minutes after the biopsy.
 In rare cases, you may be given a blood product (clotting factor or platelets) in a vein in your arm before the biopsy to prevent bleeding after the biopsy.

 - Infection of skin or the bone (osteomyelitis) at the biopsy site.